 <p>This graphic highlights FEMA's assistance to West Virginia for DR-4273-WV, two years after the flooding event impacted the state.
 As of June 6, FEMA has provided:</p> Download Original

-The Federal Emergency Management Agency (FEMA) in coordination with West Virginia Department of Homeland Security and Emergency Management (WVDHSEM), the West Virginia School Building Authority, the Kanawha County Board of Education, the Nicholas County Board of Education, and the applicant’s contractor(s), including their environmental contractors, are working in partnership to complete environmental assessments for the replacement of four flood damaged schools in Kanawha County and Nicholas County, West Virginia.
+The Federal Emergency Management Agency (FEMA) in coordination with West Virginia Department of Homeland Security and Emergency Management (WVDHSEM), the West Virginia School Building Authority, the Kanawha County Board of Education, the Nicholas County Board of Education, are working in partnership to complete environmental assessments for the replacement of four flood damaged schools in Kanawha County and Nicholas County, West Virginia.
 This statement serves to update the public on the progress that has been made since FEMA’s March 14, 2019 statement.

-Environmental assessments are prepared to thoroughly document and evaluate impacts of federally funded actions on the natural and built environment.
-The document serves to gather evidence and analysis on available alternatives to satisfy requirements under the National Environmental Policy Act (NEPA).

 Draft documents will be available to the public to provide an opportunity for involvement and input in the decision process in accordance with the law.
-The environmental assessment process concludes with a one of two decision documents, either a Finding of No Significant Impact (FONSI) or the Notice of Intent to Prepare an Environmental Impact Statement (EIS).
-FEMA along with the contractor(s) are developing report language and conducting assessments appropriate to each site, including capturing permitting requirements and conducting necessary studies at each location.
-FEMA is also coordinating with state and federal resource agencies, including the U.S. Fish and Wildlife Service, Natural Resources Conservation Service, and the West Virginia State Historic Preservation Office to complete the required interagency consultations.
+The environmental assessment process concludes with one of two decision documents, either a Finding of No Significant Impact (FONSI) or a Notice of Intent to Prepare an Environmental Impact Statement (EIS).

 Assistance with Cases